 The Bank uses quantitative criteria as the primary indicator of significant increase in credit risk for all material portfolios.
-For quantitative staging the Bank compares the lifetime PD curve at measurement data with the forward lifetime PD curve at the date of initial recognition assumptions are made about the structure of the PD curve.
+For quantitative staging the Bank compares the lifetime PD curve at measurement data with the forward lifetime PD curve at the date of initial recognition.
+For the estimation of the lifetime PD curve at the date of initial recognition assumptions are made about the structure of the PD curve.
 On the one hand in the case of highly rated financial instruments it is assumed that the PD curve will deteriorate over time.
 On the other hand for low rated financial instruments it is assumed that the PD curve will improve over time.
 The degree of improvement or deterioration will depend on the level of the initial rating.
 In order to make the two curves comparable the PDs are scaled down to annualized PDs.
 In general a significant increase in credit risk is considered to have occurred with a relative increase in the PD of up to 250% although this amount can be lower due to several limiting factors such as closeness to maturity and portfolios of products.

-RBI or the Bank are not aware of any generally accepted market practice for the level at which a financial instrument has to be transferred to Stage 2, From this perspective it is expected that the increase in PD at reporting date which is considered significant will develop over a period of time as a result of an iterative process between market participants and supervisors.
+RBI or the Bank are not aware of any generally accepted market practice for the level at which a financial instrument has to be transferred to Stage 2.
+From this perspective it is expected that the increase in PD at reporting date which is considered significant will develop over a period of time as a result of an iterative process between market participants and supervisors.